databonsai/databonsai/README.md

 This also works for regular python lists.

 Note that the better the LLM model, the greater the batch_size you can use (depending on the length of your inputs).
+If you're getting errors, reduce the batch_size, or use a better LLM model.

 To use it without batching: